Optimizing Functionals on the Space of Probabilities with Input Convex Neural Networks: Discussion

 \section{Discussion}

-In this paper we proposed JKO-ICNN, a scalable method for computing Wasserstein gradient flows.
+In this paper, we proposed JKO-ICNN, a scalable method for computing Wasserstein gradient flows.
 Key to our approach is the parameterization of the space of convex functions with Input Convex Neural Networks.
-We showed that JKO-ICNN succeeds at optimizing functionals on the space of probability distributions, both in low-dimensional settings involving known PDES, as well as in large-scale and high-dimensional experiments on molecular discovery via controlled generation.
+We showed that JKO-ICNN succeeds at optimizing functionals on the space of probability distributions in low-dimensional settings involving known PDES as well as in large-scale and high-dimensional experiments on molecular discovery via controlled generation.
 Studying the convergence of solutions of JKO-ICNN is an interesting open question that we leave for future work.
-The potential risks or benefits of a method of this kind depend on the area of application.
-For the controllable molecule discovery problem tackled here, there are clear potential societal benefits, ranging from drug discovery \citep{stokes2020deep} to vaccine development \citep{ong2020covid}.
-To mitigate potential risks, any biochemical discoveries made with an automated system such as the one proposed in this work should be independently verified in the laboratory, \textit{in vitro} and \textit{in vivo}, before being deployed.
+To mitigate potential risks in biochemical discoveries, generated molecules should be verified in the laboratory, \textit{in vitro} and \textit{in vivo}, before being deployed.